bookofproofs/bookofproofs.github.io/_sources/history/20th-century/feller.md

 * Feller's most important work was Introduction to Probability Theory and its Applications (1950-71), a two volume work which he frequently revised and improved with new approaches, new examples and new applications.
 * The first edition was published in 1950 but Feller began writing it in 1941.
 * We are by now so used to Feller's ideas that we tend to forget how much mathematics today goes back to his "recurrent events"; the theory of formal grammars is one outlandish example.
+* Such choice of material gives Feller's book a special place among the reference books on the probability theory ...
 * By his choice of problems Feller exposes their solutions by 'direct' and especially probabilistic methods.
 * This tendency to see probabilistic sense behind their analytical transformations represents the most valuable feature of Feller's book.
 * Feller was invited to address the International Congress of Mathematicians in Cambridge, Massachusetts, in 1950.